 The 12 parts of the Land Charges Register:

 - Planning Charges

 - Miscellaneous charges

 - Fenland ways maintenance charges

 - New towns charges

 - Opencast coal charges

 - Drainage scheme charges

-The Local Land Charges Register is located at Riverside House, Library Section.
-It is available to view Monday to Thursday inclusive.
+You can view the Local Land Charges Register at Riverside House, Library Section.
+It is open Monday to Thursday, inclusive.